Health & Camp Safety - Glorieta Camps

 Health & Nutrition

 Yum.
 Yum.
 Yum.
-Campers need a lot of fuel to power them through their adventure activities each day and our Food Service Manager stays right on top of it by providing plenty of tasty meals made from high-quality ingredients and fresh, healthy produce.
-Our kitchens receive high inspection scores and our full-time cooks are certified in preparing food for campers to enjoy.
+Campers need a lot of fuel to power them through their adventure activities each day and our Food Service Manager stays right on top of it by providing plenty of tasty meals made from high-quality ingredients including fresh, healthy produce and salad bar.
+Our kitchens receive high inspection scores and our full-time cooks are certified in preparing food safely for campers to enjoy.
 Lunch and a snack are provided each day to keep kiddos energized and ready to go!

 Medication Collection & Distribution

-At Group Camp, Glorieta staff members handle all distribution of medications to campers.
+Glorieta staff members or camp group leaders handle all distribution of medications to campers.
 Medication will be collected upon the camper’s arrival and given to a staff member for distribution throughout the week.
 Any emergency medications, such as inhalers and EpiPens, will remain on the camper or counselor at all times.
 Regulated refrigerators are available if needed.

-Please place all medications in a labeled reclosable plastic bag with instructions clearly marked on a label.
-Medications will be administered as prescribed by our designated Camp Health Director.
+Please place all medications in a labeled resealable plastic bag with instructions clearly marked on a label.
+Medications will be administered as prescribed by a designated Camp health officer or medical staff.

 Water Quality